sr3shreya/Bar-graphs-using-Plotly/README.md

-# Bar-graphs-using-Plotly
+# Data Analysis and Visualization using Plotly & Pandas
+Generating Bar Graphs using Plotly
-Data Analysis and Visualization as using Plotly & Pandas The code is under development, will be completing it soon
+The code is under development, will be completing it soon